 If you are not eligible to continue participation in the M/C Life Insurance Plan, your life insurance coverage will terminate on the last day of the coverage period for which a contribution was made.
 At this time, you may be eligible to convert to a standard direct-pay policy with the carrier.

-For more information, see your M/C Life booklet, request a copy from your personnel office or visit our web site at https://www.cs.ny.gov.
-Click on Employees, then on State Government Employees.
-Under Health Insurance and other Employee Benefits, select Life Insurance.
+For more information, see your M/C Life booklet, request a copy from your personnel office or visit our website at www.cs.ny.gov.
+Click on State Employees, then on Resources, and select Life Insurance.